consbio/gis-metadata-parser/README.md

             _organization=ct_format.format(ct_path='cntorgp/cntorg'),  # If not in cntperp
         )

-# Also see the ISO parser for backup sub-properties in the attributes definition:
+# Also see the ISO parser for secondary and tertiary sub-properties in the attributes definition:

 ISO_DEFINITIONS = dict({k: dict(v) for k, v in iteritems(COMPLEX_DEFINITIONS)})
 ISO_DEFINITIONS[ATTRIBUTES].update({